 In addition to causing pain and suffering to the animals, animal abuse can be a sentinel indicator and predictor — one of the earliest ”red flag” warning signs of concurrent or future violent acts.
 Abusers and impressionable children who witness or perpetrate abuse become desensitized to violence and the ability to empathize with victims.
 Abuse is often cyclical and inter-generational.
 The earlier professionals can intervene to break the cycles of violence, the higher the rate of success.

 Why should social services professionals pay attention to animal abuse?

-Victims are often reluctant to talk about abuse that has been directed at them, but they may be more comfortable talking about abuse to their pets, which can then break the ice about discussingt their own abuse.
-Neighbors are more likely to report suspected animal abuse than child welfare, domestic violence or elder abuse cases, thereby making their local humane society, SPCA or animal control agency a “first responder” and the first point of social-services contact for a family in crisis.
+Victims are often reluctant to talk about abuse that has been directed at them, but they may be more comfortable talking about abuse to their pets, which can then break the ice about discussing their own abuse.
+Neighbors are more likely to report suspected animal abuse than child welfare, domestic violence or elder abuse cases, thereby making their local humane society, SPCA or animal services agency a “first responder” and the first point of social-services contact for a family in crisis.
 Children who talk about having many pets that died or disappeared may be trying to say that their pets have been killed or abused, and further investigation is necessary.

 Offenders often do not see animal cruelty as a serious crime and may readily admit to animal abuse but not to family violence.
 This may be one way to put an offender away where he will not hurt others.

 Professionals in law enforcement, social service agencies, education, human and animal health care, and the courts should recognize animal abuse as a significant dynamic in their work and routinely screen for animal welfare issues.
 They can partner with animal care and control agencies in concerted, collaborative prevention and intervention programs.